DataDog/integrations-core/statsd/README.md

 ## Further Reading

+Additional helpful documentation, links, and articles:

-If you don't know what StatsD is and how does it work, check out [our blog post about it][10]
+- [StatsD, what it is and how it can help you][10]

-To get a better idea of how (or why) to visualize StatsD metrics with Counts Graphing with Datadog, check out our [series of blog posts][11] about it.
+- [Visualize StatsD metrics with Counts Graphing][11]

 [1]: https://app.datadoghq.com/account/settings#agent
 [2]: https://docs.datadoghq.com/agent/guide/agent-configuration-files/#agent-configuration-directory